- Publisher policies

 Editors and editorial staff

 Editors who make final editorial decisions on articles must have no financial, personal or professional involvement with the manuscript under consideration.
 If a potential bias exists, they should withdraw from handling the paper.
 Editors will base decisions on the importance of the work and not on its potential effect on the journal’s commercial success.
+Editors who submit their own work to the Journal are never involved in any aspect of the handling of their article and do not have access to the record; another Editor is always given responsibility for the peer review and decision-making process.

 Editors are required to disclose any potential competing interests to The Company of Biologists, and editorial staff members are not permitted to use information obtained through working with manuscripts for private gain.